ripped-rooster/Terraform-Associate-Notes/README.md

   - Publish and share custom modules.
   - Collaborate with contributors on provider and module development.
   - Directly reference modules in Terraform code.
+  - Both Terrafrom Enterprise and Terraform Cloud provide a Private Registry option

+### Terraform Private Registry
+- It provides a searchable marketplace to help users find the components they need.
+- It can generate boilerplate code in a module-centric Terraform workflow.
+- It automatically generates supporting documentation and examples for your modules.
+- Terraform Cloud Private Registry allows you to share modules within an organisation, but you need Terraform Enterprise to share across organisations.

 ### Terraform Cloud Workspaces

 - **Definition**: Workspaces hosted in Terraform Cloud.